damlanur/Software-Engineering/Our website/To do list/readme.txt

 	How it is ?
 	What is more requirements?
 	Probably we will not have any problem.
-	At this point I want to know new ideas and help how to connect with database etc.
+	At this point I want to know new ideas etc.
-7. After that we will ready to present our project
+7. After that we will be ready to present our project